 Male Fertility: Considering Laptops and Sperm

-About two years ago now, a publication in the November issue of Fertility and Sterility demonstrated a negative effect of Wi-Fi radio frequency exposure on sperm samples.
+About two-plus years ago now, a publication in the November issue of Fertility and Sterility demonstrated a negative effect of Wi-Fi radio frequency exposure on sperm samples.
 In other words, the study appeared to show that the computer usage could be contributing to fertility challenges.
 For this reason, the study was picked up broadly by mainstream media.
 Perhaps more important than the actual study itself is the attention it brought to male infertility.
 Many couples do not realize that 30-40% of fertility problems in couples are due to male sub-fertility or infertility.

 Can Computer Usage Damage Sperm?